cyclist-grid/cyclist-grid/README.md

 * All block level elements are given a bottom margin equal to the leading.
 (The exception to this is hierarchical sublists, which have a bottom margin of zero.
 I.e., a list within a list does not have a bottom margin)
 * Headers are fitted to the closest matching line height that's a multiple of the leading.
 E.g., if the calculated header height is `21px` and the leading is `17px`, then the line height of the header will be `34px`.
 (This is in addition to having a bottom margin since headers are block level elements.)

+## Implementation Notes

+* Only pixels can be used to set the `$font-size` and `$line-height` variables.
+This is because that ratio of one to the other is used in various calculations, so it's necessary for their implementation to be simple and consistent.

 ## Resources

 * [Compose to a Vertical Rhythm ◆ 24 ways](http://24ways.org/2006/compose-to-a-vertical-rhythm)